-Oriental shadow dances and muscle bounded hip hop - Finland's music is multicultural and has much more to offer than Heavy Metal, shows our 5-videoclip-series.
+Oriental shadow dances and muscle bounded hip hop – Finland's music is multicultural and has much more to offer than Heavy Metal, shows our 5-videoclip-series.
 The finnish ethnomusicologist Antti-Ville Kärjä presents a choice in relation to his current research project «Music, Multiculturality and Finland».
-He emphasizes, that he is not interested in presenting claims about 'the best' Finnish videos.
-See five video clips from other countries in our ongoing videclip series here.
+He emphasizes, that he is not interested in presenting claims about «the best» Finnish videos.

 Artist: Mirel Wagner